ingogriebsch/spring-hateoas-siren/README.md

 ## Integration
 Please check section [Setup][Spring HATEOAS Siren Setup] of the documentation to understand how to integrate this library into your project.

+The latest SNPASHOT version is available [here][Sonatype Snapshots Repository].

 ## Examples
 A first simple example can be found [here][Spring HATEOAS Siren Example].
 More mature examples will follow soon!